 Risk and Your Go-To-Market Strategy

 Last blog we talked about what you would need when you are going through R&D, and what potential vulnerabilities you might have.
-Now we are onto the fun part: your product is ready and you are entering into the market (Roger Lay has a great breakdown of this lifecycle, and refers to this time as “MVP”, or “Minimum Viable Product”.
-Another interesting take on the lifecycle from AlleyWatch).
+Now we are onto the fun part: your product is ready and you are entering into the market (Here's an interesting take on this lifecycle from AlleyWatch).
 This can be an extremely entertaining time, but also one fraught with nervousness: is the product really ready?
 Do I Truly understand my target market?
 Have we created a proper go to market strategy?
 It is also at this time that you need to start worrying about greater risks and vulnerabilities, and how you are going to mitigate and transfer those risks.

 From my perspective, you should already have a General Liability (GL) policy and Errors & Omissions (E&O), however, if you don’t, you need to get these now.
 GL is the minimum you need to satisfy contractual requirement, and E&O will cover you if there is a defect with your product and delivery that results in financial loss to your clients.
 It is now that you should be considering: